knharman/note-taker/README.md

   * [Questions](#questions)

   ### Installation
-  From the root of your project in the command line run the command 'npm init' and answer the series of prompts.
-Next, run the command 'npm install express.'
+  From the root of your project in the command line run the command 'npm install'.
 (You must have Node.js installed on your computer to run these commands.)
   ### Usage
-  Activate the server by running the command 'node server.js'
+  Activate the server by running the command 'npm start' in the command line.
   ### Contributions
   Contributions coming soon!
   ### Tests